 View of to the West along the Wall with a view of the Tower of the Main Postal Office at Red Flag Square (New City) in the distance.

-Ming Dynasty Era Hsien City Walls in Shanxi Province - Datong's mud-brick City Walls date from the same period as the City Walls of famous PingYao, the now mainly tourist city, south of TaiYuan, the
+Ming Dynasty Era Hsien City Walls in Shanxi Province - Datong's mud-brick City Walls date from the same period as the City Walls of famous PingYao, the now world cultural heritage and thus mainly tourist city found south of TaiYuan, the

 Later during the Ming Dynasty, in 1540 AD and 1550 AD respectively, Datong, the stronghold on the North Shanxi defenses on the Great Wall of